List of Parenthood characters: Amber Holt

 Amber Holt (Mae Whitman), age 16 at the beginning of the series, is Sarah's rebellious, willful, and not very studious daughter who is seeking direction in life.
 She resents her move from Fresno, particularly after her mother thwarts her efforts to stay by moving in with her boyfriend.
 She resents her father's drug use and abandonment more than her brother does because she claims that she can remember the hard times better than he can.
 At one point, she and her mother and brother were living in a motel together to be away from their father.
 She shows musical inclination and is a talented guitar player and songwriter.

 Toward the end of the second season, despite receiving a 2250 on her SATs and having a successful interview with a Berkeley alumna, Amber learns that she has been rejected from both colleges she applied to and has to decide what to do with her life.
 Following a path of drinking and drug abuse with her new friend, Gary (a coworker at Julia's law firm, where Amber briefly worked), the couple is violently T-boned by an SUV.
 Amber is critically injured but recovers and decides to start over.
 She then moves out of her grandparents' house and into her own apartment, but her relationships with her family, in particular her mother, remain intact.
-In season three, she works at a coffee shop before her aunt Kristina offers her an assistant position for Bob Little's campaign.
+In season three, she works at a coffee shop before her aunt Kristina offers her an assistant position for Bob Little's political campaign.
 Amber is promoted to be Bob Little's assistant but then has a fling with him; Kristina discovers this and is disappointed with her (and loses trust in Little).

 In season four, she starts working as a receptionist at the Luncheonette, her uncles' recording studio.
-At Victor Graham's baseball game, she meets Ryan York, a young Afghanistan war veteran.
+At her cousin Victor Graham's baseball game, she meets Ryan York, a young Afghanistan war veteran.
 The two start a relationship and are shown to be fairly steady for several episodes.
 However, after a heated argument about his drinking habits and poor decision-making, Amber breaks up with Ryan because he reminds her too much of her own father, who abandoned her family prior to the series.
 The two reconcile in the fourth-season finale and are shown to be very happy.